Last updated: February 2019

 It is recommended to have at least the first night booked before arriving in Cuba.
 The rest you can book or extend as you go.

 Update: Now sites like HotelsCombined are listing a mix of hotels and casas particulates you can reserve online.
-You can check the hotels and Casas Particulares available on this page.
+I recommend you read hotel reviews on TripAdvisor and then book based on your preference (sort them by “Traveler Ranked” to get the best reviewed first).
+You can also check and book hotels and Casas Particulares on this page.

 Update: The new directive that was set in place November 8th, 2017 prohibits “direct financial transactions” with military assets on the Cuba Restricted List, which includes dozens of hotels and shops in Havana, Santiago de Cuba, Varadero, Baracoa and elsewhere.